Jean-Cedric-Petit/Jean-Cedric-Petit/README.md

    * 15)Graphs & Geometry.
    * 16)Linear & Non-Linear Programming.
    * 17)LLMs.
 ---
+- Some Projects I have worked on:
+  * Generating Electrical Systems with LLMs.
+  * Measuring Power usage in Real-Time for drones & robots.
+  * Steganography: Hidding informations in binaries.
+  * LiFi: Transmitting data with IR-lasers.
+  * Continous Learning from Embedded AI.
+  * Analog SNN for detecting EM wave direction without heavy computation.
+  * RISC-V core Verification using SVA.
+  * Performance Analysis of the Nios 2 CPU.
+  * Design,Simulation and Analysis of an embedded system with many CPUs onboard.
+  * Embedded Real Time Image processing for robots.
+  * AI Accelerators and their architectures.
+  * AFM,STM,TEB analysis of semiconductors.
+  * PhotoLithography of ICs in a clean room.

+---
 - You will find here some old and random projects that I do on my free time (and some random idea).